lotfi-outioua/Order-summary-component/README.md

-Here is my first frontend coding challenge.
+I am proud of this frontend coding challenge.